Lifestyle | Health & Wellness

 How Our Recipes Are Developed

-Recipes published prior to that time may or may not represent the current lab test results, but they are low FODMAP and are calculated with Monash University evidence-based science.
+Recipes may or may not represent the current lab test results, but they are low FODMAP and calculated using Monash University and FODMAP Friendly evidence-based science.
 Remember, how you react to a food is what is important, and that may or may not be the same as what is deemed a low FODMAP serving size by a lab test.

 You Are Not A Lab